austene/opss200-prove-it-works/README.md

 # ops200-prove-it-works

 ## Purpose of Program
-Creates a simple mortgage calculator to confirm that the test suite created in tutorial works correct.
+Creates a simple mortgage calculator to confirm that the test suite created in tutorial works correctly.

 ## Setup